Minimum Course and Curricular Requirements

 2015-16 LL.M.
 Curriculum

-The Entertainment, Media, and Intellectual Property Law Program’s LL.M. curriculum involves completion of five courses arranged in two tiers.
+The Specialization in Entertainment, Media, and Intellectual Property Law’s LL.M. curriculum involves completion of five courses arranged in two tiers.
 While the tiers are roughly progressive (in that, for example, basic copyright and entertainment law are helpful for the more advanced courses), generally the courses below may be taken concurrently (subject to a given instructor’s prerequisite requirements in specific instances).
 The mandatory courses of the Introductory A-Tier are intended to present the fundamental principles and practices of contemporary entertainment law, and they cover copyright protection, various transactional doctrines, and media law.
 The A-Tier courses typically serve as a gateway to the more specialized electives that populate the B-Tier, where students may choose to focus more narrowly on their particular professional interests in entertainment law.